will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

 > TransferState - A key value store which gets transferred from the application on the server side to the application on the client side.

-We can use this module to store responses from Http requests - we give each response a key, and then retrieve it on the client.
-Lets demonstrate this by adding the `TransferState` module to our demo application that we created.
+We can use this module to store responses from http requests - we give each response a key, and then retrieve it on the client.

+Lets demonstrate this by adding the `TransferState` module to our demo application that we created earlier.

 ## Implementing Transfer State